Do you feel you are less physically active since you started university? You’re not the only one – many students find themselves in the same position.

 - You can find out more about staying healthy and active at the Change 4 Life website.

 There are many societies, sports clubs, gyms, and other groups that you can join during your time at the College.
-You can find out more about student sport at Imperial here, or see a complete list of clubs, societies and projects from Imperial College Union here.
+Find out more about student sport at Imperial, or see a complete list of clubs, societies and projects from Imperial College Union.

 That said, there’s always the possibility of finding something you’ve never thought of before – try something new, and you may find a hidden talent.